Morgan Mason: Business career

 When his grandfather Isidore Ostrer died, Mason inherited his seat on the board of Illingworth, Morris, Ltd., then the world's largest woolen textile company.
 Mason served as executive director and three years later sold the firm.

 Political career

 After moving to the U.S., Mason worked for Ronald Reagan's 1980 presidential campaign.
 He served as assistant finance director, then as major events director, and served as a member of the campaign's executive advisory committee.
 Reagan selected him as a delegate-at-large from California to the 1980 Republican national convention.
 After the election, Mason was named special assistant to the co-chairmen of the presidential inaugural committee.

 After the inauguration, Mason was appointed deputy chief of protocol at the State Department.
 He was then named special assistant to the president for political affairs.
 During his tenure he was chosen to attend the funeral services of Egyptian president Anwar Sadat as a member of the official United States delegation, along with former U.S. presidents Richard Nixon, Gerald Ford and Jimmy Carter.

+From 1981 to 1982, at age 25, Mason served as Special Assistant to the President for Political Affairs in the White House Office of Political Affairs under President Reagan, one of the youngest full-time West Wing staffers in the modern era.
+Holding a West Wing badge and Top Secret/SCI clearance, he worked in the Eisenhower Executive Office Building, reported through Lyn Nofziger and later Ed Rollins, and had regular access to President Reagan while coordinating political strategy and GOP outreach.